The American Community Survey

-Before you download the data, however, a word of caution.
-The samples from which this data were drawn, especially in the smaller geographic areas and more rural areas, can be very small.
+- The samples from which this data were drawn, especially in the smaller geographic areas and more rural areas, can be very small.
 This makes the estimates more unreliable.
 The Census provides a margin of error along with the estimates both to give you a better idea of how reliable the estimates are and to allow you to perform comparisons using the data between geographic areas and across time (as a general rule of thumb, the larger the margin of error, the less reliable the data).

-Download some tips for using ACS information.
+Here are some helpful tips for using ACS information.